Querent-ai/querent-docs/querent/docs/reference/quickstart-3.md

 ## Conclusion
   Both retriever-based and traverser-based searches have unique strengths.

-  Retriever-Based Search: Ideal for quickly finding relevant documents and specific answers using contextually aware embeddings.
+  Retriever-Based Search: Ideal for quickly finding relevant documents and specific answers using Attention-Based Graph Embeddings.
 It excels in providing direct, contextually relevant information based on the query.

   Traverser-Based Search: Builds on retriever-based search by exploring complex relationships within the data.
 It offers deeper insights and a more comprehensive understanding of the interconnected factors affecting the query topic.